 |Ovis orientalis||Domesticated host||All Stages|

 |Tragelaphus strepsiceros||Wild host|

 Hosts/Species AffectedTop of page

-Laboratory mice are also susceptible to E. ruminantium, however, the pathogenicity of the different stocks of Ehrlichia to mice varies significantly (MacKenzie and McHardy, 1987).
+Laboratory mice are also susceptible to E. ruminantium, however, the pathogenicity of the different strains of Ehrlichia to mice varies significantly (MacKenzie and McHardy, 1987).
 Ball3 and Welgevonden strains are pathogenic for mice.
-The multimammate mouse (Mastomys coucha) (MacKenzie and McHardy, 1987) and the striped mouse (Rhabdomys pumilio) (Hudson and Henderson, 1941) are also susceptible to infection, but as wild rodents do not act as host for the tick vector they are unlikely to play a role in the epidemiology of the disease.
+The multimammate mouse (Mastomys coucha) (MacKenzie and McHardy, 1987) and the striped mouse (Rhabdomys pumilio) (Hudson and Henderson, 1941) are also susceptible to infection, but as wild rodents do not act as host for the tick vector, they are unlikely to play a role in the epidemiology of the disease.

-Systems AffectedTop of page blood and circulatory system diseases of large ruminants
+Systems AffectedTop of page

 blood and circulatory system diseases of small ruminants